zonemaster/zonemaster/docs/public/specifications/test-zones/Engine/Recursor-PM/CNAME.md

 TOO-LONG-CNAME-CHAIN         | Undefined and tags `CNAME_START`, `CNAME_RECORDS_TOO_MANY`
 TARGET-NO-MATCH-CNAME        | Undefined and tags `CNAME_START`, `CNAME_NO_MATCH`
 BROKEN-CNAME-CHAIN           | Undefined and tags `CNAME_START`, `CNAME_RECORDS_CHAIN_BROKEN`
-WRONG-CNAME-OWNER-NAME       | False
-EXTRA-CNAME-IN-ANSWER        | False
+WRONG-CNAME-OWNER-NAME       | False and no tags EXTRA-CNAME-IN-ANSWER        | False and no tags

 ## Zone setup for test scenarios